elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 ./velero backup delete velero-daily-backup-20211005143248
 ```

-Then kill all the pods under the velero namespace
+Then kill all the pods under the `velero` Namespace:
 ```bash
 ./bin/ck8s ops kubectl wc delete pods -n velero --all
 ```